laminlabs/lamin-blog/docs/intro-to-laminr.md

 To illustrate this, we use the well-known PBMC 3k dataset.
 This dataset has been featured in Seurat's [guided clustering tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) for a decade, and is still the common entrypoint in single-cell RNA sequencing analysis.

-The present example assumes you have access to a hosted LaminDB instance via LaminHub, but you could just as well create your own instance on the command line.
-To connect to a hosted instance, you can use either the CLI or R:
+If you have access to a hosted LaminDB instance on [lamin.ai](https://lamin.ai) you can login and connect to it:

 :::::{tab-set}
 ::::{tab-item} CLI